prism-break/prism-break/README.md

 This can vary case-to-case, but generally here are the attributes we look for:

+ ** Can keep up with security events
  ** Understand security and take it seriously (this is very broad, but can range from "don't invent your own crypto" to "think about and design against metadata leaks")
- ** Offers security advantages that other projects don't ** Can keep up with security events
+ ** Offers security advantages that other projects don't
- ** Doesn't depend on, imply or promote insecure things including and especially things in the "proprietary" column

  - **Before suggesting software, please first search this repository to see if your request has already been made.**